HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 ### Advanced Implementation

 The Advanced Implementation is a proposed target to optimize PDDI CDS artifacts.
-It builds on the [Basic Implementation](#basic-implementation); however, implementors MUST select either Basic or Advanced Implementation and *not* both.
+It builds on the [Basic Implementation](#basic-implementation); however, implementors SHOULD select either Basic or Advanced Implementation and *not* both.
 This section does not provide a comprehensive overview of the implementation but highlights deviations from the Basic Implementation above.

 Differences between the Basic and Advanced Implementations include:

 1. Defining two CDS Hooks triggers in CPOE workflow (i.e., `order-select` and `order-sign`)

 2. Creating a `order-select` specification

 3. Modify `order-sign` specification